Bigg Boss (Tamil TV series)

 Bigg Boss is an Indian Tamil-language version of the reality television program of the same name.
 The program follows the Big Brother format developed by Endemol in the Netherlands.
-Since its premiere on June 25, 2017, the show has rolled out eight seasons and one spin-off version.
+Since its premiere on June 25, 2017, the show has rolled out eight seasons and two spin-off version.
 The first seven seasons were hosted by Kamal Haasan, followed by Vijay Sethupathi from the eighth season onwards.
-As of now, a total of 159 contestants have participated in Bigg Boss.
-Bigg Boss has aired a total of 840 episodes.
+As of season 10, a total of 203 contestants have participated in Bigg Boss.
+Bigg Boss has aired a total of 1053 episodes.

-The ninth season has been airing since 5 October 2025.

 Overview

 Concept

 Bigg Boss is a reality show based on the original Dutch Big Brother format developed by John de Mol Jr. Unlike original Big Brother, Bigg Boss features celebrity and commoner contestants.
 The contestants (known as "housemates") live in a house that is isolated from the world.
 Following anonymous internal voting by the housemates and external voting by television audiences, one housemate is "evicted" (removed) from the house each week.
 During the final week, the final four or five housemates vote to determine the show's winner.
 The eponymous Bigg Boss character serves as an omnipresent authority figure and represents the show's producers.
 He often interacts with the housemates to assign challenges and ask questions.